codepath/web103_finalproject/milestones/milestone1.md

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

 [👉🏾👉🏾👉🏾 your answer here]
+The project went well so far.
+We may need others provide their feedback on the workability of authentication and our design of database in the next week.